mahakamal-e/dm-artistry-eCommerce/README.md

 ## Usage Guide

-Homepage: Browse featured products.
+Homepage: Browse featured products. <br />
-Shop: Navigate through the available art categories and select products to view in detail.
+Shop: Navigate through the available art categories and select products to view in detail. <br \>
-Cart: Add products to the cart, review them, and adjust quantities.
+Cart: Add products to the cart, review them, and adjust quantities. <br />
-Checkout: After adding products, proceed to checkout, fill in shipping details, and select a payment method.
+Checkout: After adding products, proceed to checkout, fill in shipping details, and select a payment method. <br />
-Profile: If registered, view order history and manage account settings.
+Profile: If registered, view order history and manage account settings. <br />

 ## Authors